HarliWu/FedBiOT/README.md

   - Torch's garbage collection mechanism may not be timely resulting in OOM, please set `cfg.eval.count_flops` to `False`.

 ## Citation
-If you find FederatedScope-LLM useful for your research or development, please cite the following paper:
+If you find FedBiOT useful for your research or development, please cite the following paper:
 ```
-@article{kuang2023federatedscopellm,
-  title={FederatedScope-LLM: A Comprehensive Package for Fine-tuning Large Language Models in Federated Learning},
+@inproceedings{wu2024fedbiot,
+author = {Wu, Feijie and Li, Zitao and Li, Yaliang and Ding, Bolin and Gao, Jing},
+title = {FedBiOT: LLM Local Fine-tuning in Federated Learning without Full Model},
+year = {2024},
+booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
+pages = {3345–3355}
+}

+@inproceedings{kuang2024federatedscope,
-  author={Weirui Kuang and Bingchen Qian and Zitao Li and Daoyuan Chen and Dawei Gao and Xuchen Pan and Yuexiang Xie and Yaliang Li and Bolin Ding and Jingren Zhou},
+author = {Kuang, Weirui and Qian, Bingchen and Li, Zitao and Chen, Daoyuan and Gao, Dawei and Pan, Xuchen and Xie, Yuexiang and Li, Yaliang and Ding, Bolin and Zhou, Jingren},
-  journal={arXiv preprint arXiv:2309.00363},
-  year={2023}
+title = {FederatedScope-LLM: A Comprehensive Package for Fine-tuning Large Language Models in Federated Learning},
+year = {2024},
+booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
+pages = {5260–5271}
 }
 ```